European Au Pairs 🌟

-Hosting an au pair in the USA typically costs between $860 p/m.
+Hosting an au pair in the USA typically costs around $860 p/m.
 This includes: weekly stipend (set by the U.S. Department of State), room and board, contribution toward an educational course.
 You will also have additional agency program fees, these can vary on the agency.
 Host families also cover insurance and flight costs, which are included in the program fee.
+An additional $500 p/m is provided to the au pair for educational purposes.

 Au pairs in the USA may provide childcare (supervision, playtime, helping with homework, school runs, meal preparation for children, light tidying of children’s areas).
 They cannot do heavy cleaning, yard work, or serve as a housekeeper or personal assistant.